metavalent/metavalent.github.io/_posts/2024-02-26-11-11-11-Cultures-of-Complicity.md

 modified: 2024-02-26T11:11:11-07:00
 ---

 ### 🙏 Now Do That One World-Leading Geriatric Psychiatry University Department circa 2008-2018.
+Thank you.

 <!-- YouTube Player -->
 <iframe id="ytplayer" type="text/html" class="center" width="560" height="320" src="https://www.youtube.com/embed/GeAPtIdb4Qs" frameborder="0"></iframe>

 Watch [This Scientist catches FRAUD in Harvard and Stanford Research](https://youtu.be/GeAPtIdb4Qs) if the embed does not behave nicely.